-Keep insulin supplies in your hand luggage, as there is a danger of freezing in the airline luggage containers at high altitude.
+Keep insulin supplies in your hand luggage, as there is a danger of freezing in airline luggage containers at high altitudes.

 Please note: If your trip involves crossing time zones, talk to your diabetes team about the necessity to adjust insulin.

 While travelling by air, people with a medical condition, including diabetes, are not permitted to use any exit seat.
 The main reason stated by relevant authorities is that passengers with diabetes should have access to their medications, blood testing equipment and extra snack supplies throughout the flight so be careful when booking your airline seat.

 Generally, meals supplied to passengers on planes are preferably fine for people with diabetes.
 However, if you desire, long-haul flights or flights greater than two hours in duration may supply diet-specific meals with confirmation reservation needed 24 hours before departure.
 Although these diabetic meals may be available they usually contain limited carbohydrates.
 However, make sure that you have adequate carbohydrates packed in your hand luggage to cover all eventualities in case they do not serve food on flight.
 Do not put your food supplies in the overhead compartments.
 There is nothing worse than being on a turbulent flight when you are not allowed to move from your seat to access your bag from the overhead compartments.

 When travelling by land, remember that closed vehicles parked in direct sunlight can get very hot inside the vehicle, so it may be more appropriate to put your supplies in a cooler bag in the boot.

 If you suffer from travel sickness, medication, which is available without a prescription, may be purchased.
 Travel sickness can mask the symptoms of hypoglycaemia or hyperglycaemia attacks therefore, frequent blood glucose testing is essential.
 Vomiting can cause hypoglycaemia and dehydration so plan ahead and try to avoid these unnecessary risks.